 Make your own souvenir at Inblooom 印花樂 DIY Bar

 Scoot on over to Songshan Cultural Creative Park 松山文創園區 where you will find even more Taiwanese designers and their lovely wares.
-This was once a abandoned old space – a former tobacco factory dating back to the Japanese colonisation period in the 30s that has been given new life as a park and culture district.
-Most people come here for the beautiful Eslite Hotel, but for the artsy, there are usually some pretty good design exhibitions held in the old Tobacco store houses.
+This was once an abandoned old space – a former tobacco factory dating back to the Japanese colonisation period in the 30s that has been given new life as a park and culture district.
+Most people come here for the beautiful Eslite Hotel, but for the artsy, there are usually some pretty good design exhibitions held in the old Tobacco storehouses.

 In particular, I loved this section called the Songyan Creative Lab 松菸小賣所 – the name a callback to its Tobacco history – It’s like a design department store of sorts.
 One of their tenants is Inblooom (yup 3 O’s), a Taiwanese print maker that sells the cutest cloth accessories – I bought myself a cup holder and utensils case as well – but my favourite thing was the DIY Bar service that they offered where you can do a quick screen printing of your very own souvenir.